Lillian Board: 1969 season and European Championships

 In 1969, Board began the season with a personal best 11.9 for 100 metres and a 52.9 contribution to a 4 × 400 metres world record (3:37.6), but in early July she strained ligaments in her back, forcing her to miss five weeks of the season.
-She returned in August with a 52.5 anchor leg in the 4 × 400 m relay to help Great Britain defeat the USA in an international match at London's White City; and then gained a modicum of 'revenge' on her Olympic nemesis, Colette Besson, when taking the 400 m (53.7) in a match against France in Middlesbrough.
+She returned in August with a 52.5 anchor leg in the 4 × 400 m relay to help Great Britain beat the USA in an international match at London's White City; and then win the 400 m (53.7) in a match against France, whose team included her previous Olympic competitor Colette Besson, in Middlesbrough.

 However, her back was still painful, more so when she ran shorter distances, so she decided to go for the 800 metres at the 1969 European Athletics Championships in Athens that September.
-Still inexperienced at the longer event and ranked only 8th in Europe on her performances that season, she was not strongly fancied for 800 m gold.
-She won her heat comfortably (2:04.2) and then, two days later, produced a superb performance in the final on 18 September sprinting away from her rivals on the final bend and winning by eight metres in a personal best time of 2:01.4, a new championship record.
+Still inexperienced at the longer event and ranked only 8th in Europe on her performances that season, she was not strongly favoured for 800 m gold.
+She won her heat (2:04.2) and then, two days later, in the final on 18 September, won by eight metres in a personal best time of 2:01.4, a new championship record.
 She was the first British woman to win this European title, the second being Lynsey Sharp in 2012.

 Just two days later, 20 September, Board lined up for Great Britain in the 4 × 400 m relay.
-Running the last leg, she came from ten metres down entering the home straight to beat her old rival Besson, who was anchoring the French squad, in a dramatic photo finish, not only winning gold for Britain but also helping to set a new world record of 3:30.8.
-Having claimed two gold medals, it was no surprise that she was named as 'Best Woman Athlete in the Games'.
+Running the last leg, she came from ten metres down entering the home straight to beat Besson, who was anchoring the French squad.
+Board both won gold for Britain and helped to set a new world record of 3:30.8.
+Having claimed two gold medals, she was named as 'Best Woman Athlete in the Games'.
 The relay team, featuring Board, Rosemary Stirling, Pat Lowe and Janet Simpson, was the first British team to win that title at the competition.

 A further accolade came when she was appointed as a Member of the Order of the British Empire, for services to sport, in the 1970 New Year Honours.
-Known as the Golden Girl of British athletics for her blonde good looks and medal success, Board had become a very popular public figure, earning herself another nickname: 'Britain's favourite girl'.
+Known as the Golden Girl of British athletics for her blonde hair and medal success, Board had become a very popular public figure, earning herself another nickname: 'Britain's favourite girl'.
 In December 1969, she was the 'mystery runner' at the Nos Galan (New Year's Eve) festival, held annually in the Welsh village of Mountain Ash to commemorate the legendary Welsh runner, Guto Nyth Bran.